open-gan/AEGI/README.md

 # AEGI
-Pytorch implementation for the paper "ASingle-StreamArchitecture: AdversarialEncoder-Generator-Inference Networks"
+Pytorch implementation for the paper "A Single-StreamArchitecture: AdversarialEncoder-Generator-Inference Networks"